-Receives administrative direction from the Commissioner or Deputy Commissioner or other administrative official of a higher grade.
+Receives executive direction from the Commissioner, Deputy Commissioner or other administrative official of higher grade.

-Directs staff of the division and other employees as assigned.
+Directs staff of division and other staff as assigned.

 EXAMPLES OF DUTIES